Kunlun Red Star: 2020–21 season

-With the foreign born core of the team in toe, the Dragons would win their next 2 games to complete their first 3 game win streak of the season.
+With the foreign born core of the team in tow, Kunlun Red Star won their next 2 games to complete their first 3-game win streak of the season.

-On October 25, Red Star forward Alexei Toropchenko would set a club record for the fastest goal scored in a game.
-Toropchenko would score just 34 seconds into the game against CSKA Moscow.
+On October 25, Red Star forward Alexei Toropchenko set a club record for the fastest goal scored in a game, just 34 seconds into the first period, against CSKA Moscow.

-On October 28, Kunlun would beat SKA St. Petersburg for the first time in club history by a score of 2-1.
+On October 28, Kunlun beat SKA St. Petersburg for the first time in club history, by a score of 2–1.
 As a result of a COVID-19 outbreak in the St. Petersburg locker room, the powerhouse club's roster was greatly depleted.
-After trailing by a goal in the first period, Chinese-heritage player Tyler Wong would tie the game in the second period and Ryan Sproul would tally the game-winning goal less than 2 minutes later.
-Kunlun would lock the game down defensively and Red Star goaltender Simon Hrubec would help steal the game for the Dragons, allowing just 1 goal on 43 shots.
+After trailing by a goal in the first period, Chinese-heritage player Tyler Wong tied the game in the second period and Ryan Sproul netted the game-winning goal less than 2 minutes later.
+Kunlun then locked the game down defensively, as Red Star goaltender Simon Hrubec would help steal the game for Kunlun Red Star, allowing just 1 goal on 43 shots.

-After their impressive win against St. Petersburg, the Dragons would go 0-7-2 over their next 9 games.
-Red Star would improve their play marginally in the middle of the season but would finish with an abysmal 2-17-1 record over the final 20 games of the season.
-On February 3, 2021 Luke Lockhart would become the first Dragon to play 200 games for the club.
+After their impressive win against St. Petersburg, Kunlun Red Star went 0-7-2 over their next 9 games.
+Red Star improved their play marginally in the middle of the season but still finished with an abysmal 2–17–1 record over their final 20 games.
+On February 3, 2021, Luke Lockhart became the first Dragon to play 200 games for the club.
 Kunlun missed the playoffs for the 4th consecutive year ultimately finishing in last place in the Chernyshev division and 22nd in the league, just one rank above last place.
 Attendance suffered as a result of the club's relocation to Mytishchi with an average of just 709 spectators for the season.